 And it’s important that your business maintains the right records to document your compliance.

-Using an efficient payroll system can help you do this, while also helping to keep your employees happy.
+Using an efficient payroll software system can help you do this, while also helping to keep your employees happy.

 But if your business is making mistakes with payroll – be it down to record keeping or a failure to remain compliant – you’ll be a risk of being penalised or even face lawsuits.
 Reports suggest that a third of small businesses are penalised for incorrect payroll.